ibsls/ibsls-paper/README.md

 # ibsls-paper

-This repository provides custom scripts and workflow documentation used for data processing and manuscript-related analyses associated with the ibSLS paper.
+This repository provides custom scripts and workflow documentation used for data processing and manuscript-related analyses.

 **ibSLS: A Biobank for Democratizing Access to Multi-Omics Data and Biospecimens from Spaceflight Research**
 *Manuscript under revision*